-During the year ended December 31, 2021, no customer accounted for more than 10% of our revenues.
-During the year ended December 31, 2020, one customer accounted for more than 10% of our revenues.
-There were two customers who represented more than 10% of the accounts receivable balance as of December 31, 2021, and zero customers who accounted for more than 10% of the accounts receivable balance as of December 31, 2020.
-The loss of any one or more of our major customers or our inability to collect on outstanding accounts receivable from one or more of these customers could have a material adverse effect on our business and financial condition.
-Our provision for doubtful accounts receivable increased \$131,206 in the year ended December 31, 2021, compared to the year ended December 31, 2020.
+There was one customer who represented 12% of revenues for the year ended December 31, 2022 and no customer who represented more than 10% of revenues for the year ended December 31, 2021.
+There was one customer who represented 15% of the accounts receivable balance as of December 31, 2022, and two customers who represented 14% and 12%, respectively, of the accounts receivable balance as of December 31, 2021.
+The loss of any one or more of our major customers or our inability to collect on outstanding accounts receivable from one or more of these customers culd have a material adverse effect on our business and financial condition.
+Our provision for doubtful accounts receivable decreased \$188,009 to \$361,197 in the year ended December 31, 2022, compared to the year ended December 31, 2021.
 We continue to seek to increase our customer base and reduce our reliance on a limited number of customers.
-Although we are seeking to diversify our customer base and reduce our reliance upon sales to a small number of customers, we expect sales to such customers to continue to constitute a significant portion of our revenues in the near term given we actively pursue large contracts and projects.
-The loss of any one or more of such customers or an inability to collect such accounts receivable could have a material adverse effect our business, financial condition and results of operations.
+Although we are seeking to diversify our customer base and reduce our reliance upon sales to a small number of customers, or an inability to collect such accounts receivable could have a material adverse effect our business, financial condition and results of operations.